Jason-Bloomer/DUOpenMarket/README.md

 # DUOpenMarket
 Open Source Third-Party Market API for Dual Universe

+## Installation Instructions
+Download the DUOpenMarket Client, and place the EXE anywhere you wish. (any non-admin protected directory) It is at least recommended to create a subfolder for the DUOM client to reside in, as it will create several files of its own, in the same directory as the EXE.

+# F.A.Q.
+For the full list of questions and answers, please see the project's website.

 ## What is the DUOpenMarket Desktop Client?
 The DUOpenMarket Desktop client actively scrapes your logfiles while you play Dual Universe.
 It sends the market data for any items you search for ingame, to our servers, where we can share it with others who may not be logged into the game.
 We strongly encourage players to keep the DUOpenMarket Desktop client open in the background while they play the game normally.
 If everyone did that, our database would always be up to date.